WongtonMein/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 - We then **JOIN** customer_orders_temp with runner_orders_temp on their order_id values
 - In our WHERE clause, we filter WHERE pickup_time IS NOT NULL
 - We then GROUP BY order_id and ORDER BY the pizza_id count in descending order
-- Lastly, we limit our results to one to show the maximum numbers of pizzas delievered in a single order
+- Lastly, we limit our results to one to show the maximum numbers of pizzas delivered in a single order

 Results:
 | order_id | max_pizzas_delivered |